stella

 What types of trials are currently open

-• Disease-modifying trialsTesting drugs designed to slow Parkinson's itself, not just manage symptoms.
+• Disease-modifying trialsTesting drugs that aim to slow or stop Parkinson's progression by protecting brain cells or clearing toxic proteins, not just treating symptoms.

 Recently added Parkinson's Disease trials